nachocaru/xaprb.com/content/blog/2006-08-28-how-to-find-duplicate-and-redundant-indexes-in-mysql.md

   KEY `c_role` (`c_role`,`c_who`)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8</pre>

-As I said in my comments on Peter&#8217;s blog, I don&#8217;t really need to have something generate statements that can correct the problem for me, or anything like that.
-It&#8217;s nice, but it&#8217;s not essential.
-First of all, I&#8217;d never just trust a tool to go &#8220;fix&#8221; my tables for me.
-I&#8217;d want it to tell me where it found potential problems.
-Then I&#8217;d go inspect and alter the table by myself if I want to.
+As I said in my comments on Peter's blog, I don't really need to have something generate statements that can correct the problem for me, or anything like that.
+It's nice, but it's not essential.
+First of all, I'd never just trust a tool to go "fix" my tables for me.
+I'd want it to tell me where it found potential problems.
+Then I'd go inspect and alter the table by myself if I want to.

-With my program, I don&#8217;t really have to &#8220;go inspect the table,&#8221; since it&#8217;s kind enough to print out the `SHOW CREATE` statement for me :-) Its output has everything I need to make a good decision about the table, unless it&#8217;s someone else&#8217;s table which I don&#8217;t understand well.
+With my program, I don't really have to "go inspect the table," since it's kind enough to print out the `SHOW CREATE` statement for me :-) Its output has everything I need to make a good decision about the table, unless it's someone else's table which I don't understand well.

 I wrapped the above Perl code into a script you can run from the command-line with familiar command-line arguments (plus it reads from your .my.cnf file to get defaults).
 You can download it and have fun with it.
 Execute `perldoc duplicate-index-checker` for all the gory details, or just use the `--help` command-line argument.
-Let me know if you want me to tweak it &#8212; I&#8217;m happy to.
-If you find a scenario it doesn&#8217;t work for, please put the `SHOW CREATE` statement in your comment.
+Let me know if you want me to tweak it &#8212; I'm happy to.
+If you find a scenario it doesn't work for, please put the `SHOW CREATE` statement in your comment.

-One thing I also want to make it do, but it&#8217;s past my bedtime so I won&#8217;t do it tonight, is report duplicate foreign keys.
+One thing I also want to make it do, but it's past my bedtime so I won't do it tonight, is report duplicate foreign keys.
 I sometimes find this (actually I found a lot of them at my current employer).
 Maybe later this week.

-For those who want more features, or don&#8217;t like Perl, check out a nice (and far more mature) Java implementation of a similar tool: [MySQL Index Analyzer][3].
+For those who want more features, or don't like Perl, check out a nice (and far more mature) Java implementation of a similar tool: [MySQL Index Analyzer][3].

  [1]: http://www.mysqlperformanceblog.com/
  [2]: http://www.mysqlperformanceblog.com/2006/08/17/duplicate-indexes-and-redundant-indexes/